How It Works

 Hubble's Law and the Expanding Universe

-The Hubble sphere, defined by the distance D = c/H₀, marks the boundary where recession velocity equals c.
-For H₀ = 70 km/s/Mpc, the Hubble sphere sits at roughly 4,286 Mpc (approximately 13.97 billion light-years).
-Everything beyond this sphere currently recedes faster than light.
-We can still receive photons from those regions because their light was emitted when they were closer than the Hubble sphere and has been traveling toward us through shrinking proper distances ever since.
+Recession velocity is proportional to distance: v = H0 x d.
+This deceptively simple equation encodes a profound fact: space itself is expanding, galaxies are not flying through pre-existing space away from us, the fabric of spacetime between us and them is growing.
+This distinction matters because it permits recession velocities to exceed light speed without violating special relativity, which constrains motion through space, not the expansion of the spatial metric itself.
+The Hubble sphere, at D = c/H0, marks the boundary where recession velocity equals c, for H0 = 70 km/s/Mpc that sits at roughly 4,286 Mpc (about 13.97 billion light-years), and everything beyond it currently recedes faster than light.
+We still receive photons from beyond it because their light was emitted when the source was closer than the Hubble sphere and has travelled toward us through shrinking proper distances ever since.
 The Davis and Lineweaver 2004 review of misconceptions in expanding universes remains the clearest treatment of why superluminal recession is physically valid and unproblematic.

 The Hubble Constant: Cosmology's Biggest Open Problem

-The Hubble constant H₀ sets the scale, age, and expansion history of the entire observable universe.
-After Edwin Hubble's first estimate of 500 km/s/Mpc (off by roughly a factor of seven due to a Cepheid calibration error), decades of refinement brought the value to between 50 and 100.
-Modern instruments were expected to converge on a precise answer.
-Instead, they revealed a persistent and growing discrepancy between two independent measurement families.
+H0 sets the scale, age, and expansion history of the entire observable universe.
+After Hubble's first estimate of 500 km/s/Mpc, off by roughly a factor of seven due to a Cepheid calibration error, decades of refinement narrowed the value toward a precise answer.
+Instead, modern instruments revealed a persistent, growing discrepancy between two independent measurement families.

 | Source | Method | H0 (km/s/Mpc) | Uncertainty |